jspro1/myhealth-summary-dashboard/README.md

 ## Quick Start
 1. Clone the repo and run it locally using PHP's built-in server.
-2. Alternatively, you can import the repo into Replit and run it there using a PHP Web Server instance.
+2. Import the repo into Replit and run it there using a PHP Web Server instance.
-3. myHealth Summary Demo Instance: [View Demo](https://a82407ba-32f6-4ee2-b19e-d9080458a301-00-q4pvso6m5p7i.worf.replit.dev/index.php)
+3. Alternatively, you can view the myHealth Summary Demo Instance: [View Demo](https://a82407ba-32f6-4ee2-b19e-d9080458a301-00-q4pvso6m5p7i.worf.replit.dev/index.php)